- Beaver Funnels vs ThriveCart: Welche Cart hat bessere Funktionen? - März 26, 2021

 - Sign Up Forms – To get people to subscribe, you need a form to capture their details.
 Your chosen platform should give you the option to create customizable forms.

-- Pruebas divididas – split testing is a great way to measure the performance of your emails, so you can fine-tune them to be as effective as possible.
+- Split-Tests – split testing is a great way to measure the performance of your emails, so you can fine-tune them to be as effective as possible.

-- Integraciones – a good platform will allow you to integrate with other services, offering an array of integrations to choose from.
+- Integrationen – a good platform will allow you to integrate with other services, offering an array of integrations to choose from.

-- Informes – you want to know exactly how well your emails are performing.
+- Berichterstattung – you want to know exactly how well your emails are performing.
 Your chosen platform should offer detailed analytics.

 What is Aweber?